 - I used a piece of styrofoam underneath the bottom and painted it black with Wilton Black Color Mist.

-- Then I made the bulk of the “cake” with pre-made Rice Krispies Treats.
+- Then I made the bulk of the “cake” with Rice Krispies Treats.
 Of course, you could buy premade Rice Krispies Treats as well.

 - I covered the entire thin with modeling chocolate (–> see how to make Modeling Chocolate in this class for only $9.99!)